- South Texas College of Law, J.D., 2000, Phi Delta Phi, Langdell Scholar

 Jason represents individuals and companies by litigating tort claims in a variety of different industries.
-He maintains an active practice relating to trucking and transportation litigation, including claims asserted under the Texas Dram Shop Act, Jones Act claims, FELA / railroad claims, and claims associated with the transportation of cargo.
-He also handles bodily injury and mass tort litigation arising from premises liability, oilfield accidents, toxic exposures, environmental claims, and toxicant remediation.
-He handles claims involving the construction and operation of buildings, plants, and industrial facilities.
+He maintains an active practice in bodily injury and mass tort litigation arising from premises liability, oilfield accidents, toxic exposures, environmental claims, and toxicant remediation.
+He frequently represents clients relating to trucking and transportation litigation, including claims asserted under the Texas Dram Shop Act, Jones Act claims, FELA / railroad claims, and claims associated with the transportation of cargo.
+He also handles claims involving the construction and operation of buildings, plants, and industrial facilities.
 Jason handles both first-party and third-party claims, including bad faith and professional liability.
-He is a frequent speaker on tort and insurance related topics.
+He is a frequent speaker on insurance and tort related topics.

 - Defended premises liability claims against an apartment complex where it was alleged a dangerous condition existed.